-The optimization and improvement of the pressing surface of the pressing core include (Fig. 13 and Fig. 14):
+The optimization and improvement of the pressing surface of the pressing core include the following steps (as shown in Figures 13 and 14):

-① The pressing control surface of the pressing core is adjusted from a maximum of 40cm to less than 20cm.
+① Decreasing the pressing control surface of the pressing core from a maximum of 40cm to less than 20cm.

-Reducing the pressing area helps to reduce the indentation, because even if there is a small amount of iron filings, they will not be brought into the mold;
+Reducing the pressing area helps minimize indentations, as even small amounts of iron filings will not be introduced into the mold;

-② The lapping rate of the pressing core is from 75% to more than 95%;
+② Increasing the lapping rate of the pressing core from 75% to over 95%;